PeterShinners/comp/design/struct.md

 accessed by name or position.
 Field names can be simple tokens, strings, or even tag values.

+Comp data is stored in one powerful and flexible structure type.
+It combines positional and named data into a single container.
+It combines the use cases of iterators, sequences, and maps into a flexible container that does more and does it uniformly.

+Even functions are defined as structures, which run in as deferred code.
+A structure definition can define and reference local temporary values, which works comfortably for both literal values and function definitions.
+It combines positional and named fields interchangeably.
+Imagine a data structure that could describe arguments for a Python function.

+Imagine a data structure that could define the argument signature for a Python function.
+Fields can have names or be defined positionally.
+They can also have optional types and optional default values.

+Each structure is immutable, but has rich operations that naturally create modified and minimal clones of data.
+Think of the way Python handles strings, but now apply that to everything.

+There are simple data types like numbers and text.
+These are also immutable, and work interchangeably with simple structures that containing single, scalar values.

+Comp uses shape values to define a schema for data.
+Data can be tested and converted between compatible shapes.
+The language doesn't use classes or restrictive definitions, any function can be called an compatible data.
+Shapes are defined using the `~` operator on a structure and can be referenced and used like any regular value.

+The `~` is used to define the shapes, and internally applied to individual fields to define their own shapes..
+No inheritance hierarchies, no interface implementations—just structural matching that works intuitively.
+The shape schemas provide strongly typed data validation in a way that is reusable and expressive.

+A shape definition is also a callable object which is used to construct or convert data into the defined shape.

+Structure literals can be defines with two syntaxes.
+The traditional uses curly brackets `{}` to define individual fields.
+Parenthesis `()` can also be used when assembling structures from predefined calls or data.
+Both can be used interchangeably in function calls, argument definitions, or any place structures are needed.
+They both produce the same structure object types, they just provide alternative ways of getting to the same destination.

+Structures are not classes.
+Comp has no traditional class definitions and behaviors.
+There are ways to perform many similar operations that traditional classes define, but they are done in a way that makes the data the priority, not the code.

 ## Structure Definition and Field Access

 Structures are created with `{}` braces containing field definitions.
 Fields can